Duty (film)

 Duty is the eighth and final episode of the British TV series Hornblower, based on the 1962 book Hornblower and the Hotspur by C.S.
 Forester.
 It was released on 6 January 2003, a day after episode 7: Loyalty.

-The series received four nominations for the 2004 56th Primetime Emmy Awards: Outstanding Miniseries, Outstanding Art Direction for a Miniseries or Movie, Outstanding Costumes for a Miniseries, Movie or a Special and Outstanding Single-Camera Sound Mixing for a Miniseries or Movie, although it is not clear whether they were for Duty or Loyalty or both.
+The series received four nominations for the 2004 56th Primetime Emmy Awards: Outstanding Miniseries, Outstanding Art Direction for a Miniseries or Movie, Outstanding Costumes for a Miniseries, Movie or a Special and Outstanding Single-Camera Sound Mixing for a Miniseries or Movie.

 Plot

 Commander Horatio Hornblower, captain of HMS Hotspur, and Maria Mason are married.
 Admiral Pellew arrives and gives Hornblower his next mission: HMS Grasshopper, commanded by old friend Captain Bracegirdle, has gone missing while on patrol off the coast of France.
 Hornblower is to find her.
 Pellew gives Hornblower permission to sleep ashore so he can be with his bride on their honeymoon night.

 The next day, Hornblower sets sail.
 As a wedding gift, Pellew gives Hornblower his steward, James Doughty, an accomplished cook, who replaces Styles.
 On a stormy night, Hotspur rescues the passengers of a small boat in danger of sinking off the coast of France, including a man claiming to be Swiss and his American wife.
 The man's strong French accent raises the suspicions of Hornblower and his crew.
 The American woman tells Hornblower that they saw a ship become stranded just to the north of them.

 Hornblower finds Grasshopper grounded and much of the crew drowned.
 The rest were killed defending their captain from French troops.
-Hornblower and his men are attacked by French troops under the command of Wolfe, who was exposed as a traitor in Loyalty.
+Hornblower and his men are attacked by French troops under Wolfe's command.
 They find Bracegirdle among the casualties, alive and distraught at the loss of his ship and crew.
 After rescuing Bracegirdle, they return to the waiting Hotspur.

-Back in England, Pellew has received orders from the Admiralty to find a young couple, the daughter of a wealthy American merchant and a Frenchman, who are somewhere at sea near France.
+Back in England, Pellew has received orders from the Admiralty to find a young couple, a Frenchman and the daughter of a wealthy American merchant, who are somewhere at sea near France.
 Off the French coast, Wolfe's French troops try but fail to take Hotspur, though Wolfe escapes.
 Under questioning by Hornblower, the "Swiss" passenger confesses he is Jérôme-Napoléon Bonaparte, the younger brother of Napoleon.
 Bracegirdle suggests returning to England, with their valuable passengers right away, but Hornblower chooses to complete Bracegirdle's original mission of investigating French military activities on shore.
 The crew, especially Styles, deeply resent their French passengers.
 Back in England, Pellew learns from a diplomatic service official that Napoleon's brother and his heiress wife are aboard Hotspur.

 Hornblower, Bracegirdle, and their reconnaissance party discover quantities of French maritime cannons hidden ashore but cannot discern the reason.
 Bracegirdle goes off alone to find out more; he discovers why the cannons are hidden but is killed by the French before he can reach Hornblower with the information.